OpenWaterFoundation/owf-learn-cdss-statecu-dev/mkdocs-project/docs/project-init/eclipse-workspace.md

 ## Specify Eclipse Workspace Folder to Eclipse

-Start Eclipse using the [run script](eclipse-run-script/) and select the workspace folder created in the previous step.
+Start Eclipse using the [run script](eclipse-run-script/) and select the workspace folder created in the previous step, for example for software developer "sam":

 ![Eclipse new workspace](eclipse-workspace-images/eclipse-workspace-select.png)

+Pressing ***OK*** will create the `.metadata` folder in the workspace folder, under which are many files for plugins and to manage project files.
 The following blank workspace will be shown:

 ![Eclipse blank workspace](eclipse-workspace-images/eclipse-workspace-blank.png)

 The welcome tab can be closed to reveal the normal interface.

-Pressing ***OK*** will create the workspace `.metadata` folder, under which are many files for plugins and to manage project files.

 **Workspace files will not be committed to the Git repository because they are large, dynamic, and can vary by developer.**  If workspace files were committed to the repository, then developers could undo each other's workspace configuration on a regular basis.